R0adRunn3rr/AD-Enumeration/README.md

 **Scripts Overview**

 **ad_unauth.py** - This script allows you to perform unauthenticated enumeration in an AD environment to assist in establishing an authenticated or privileged internal foothold.

+**ad_auth.py** - This script allows you to perform authenticated enumeration in an AD environment to assist in identifying attack vectors for lateral movement and/or privilege escalation.